 - Base Type: All artifact types must have a base type.
 The base type determines the type of editor that is used when a user opens an artifact.
-The available base types are pre-configured and cannot be modified. - Description: Provides a description of the artifact type, such as the purpose or intended usage. - Properties: Indicates any custom properties that are applied to this artifact type.
-Place a checkmark beside the custom properties that are applicable to this artifact type.
+The available base types are pre-configured. - Description: Provides a description of the artifact type, such as the purpose or intended usage. - Properties: Indicates any custom properties that are applied to this artifact type.
+Place a check mark beside the custom properties that are applicable to this artifact type.
 Click the Manage Properties link to add or manage custom properties.